mperotto/WebCamMotionAlert/README.md

 ## Development

-This project is developed with pure HTML, CSS, and JavaScript.
-It doesn't depend on any libraries or frameworks.
+This project is developed with HTML, CSS, JavaScript, Python, and Flask.

 ## Contributions